Wookey-Technologies/sansar-script/Users/evoav/Iterators/README.md

 }
 ```

-Create your Sansar script with a single helper function to create the the iterator:
+Create your Sansar script with a single helper function to create the iterator:

+**Iterator.cs**
 ```csharp
 using Sansar.Simulation;
 using Sansar.Script;